-Take a look through your Notifications settings and turn off Lock Screen notifications for as many apps as possible.
+Take a look through your Notification settings and turn off Lock Screen notifications for as many apps as possible.
 Of course, you probably still want it for some stuff, but try to keep it to the essentials.

 Enable Low Power Mode

 Low Power Mode tweaks a handful of settings to use less power on your device.
-You don’t need to wait until there’s only 20% charge left use it.
+You don’t need to wait until there’s only a 20% charge left use it.
 In fact, if you turn Low Power Mode on at the start of every day, you might never reach that 20% point.

 Turn Low Power Mode on from the Battery settings or add a button to Control Center for easier access.
 You can even ask Siri to do it for you.

 Background App Refresh is a feature that allows apps to keep running in the background so they can display updated content and open more quickly.
 As you may expect, this is great for convenience but not so great for your battery.

 This is one of the settings Low Power Mode already turns off but you can also permanently turn it off.
 Open the Settings app and drag down to reveal the Search Bar.
 Type “Background App Refresh” to find the feature and turn it off.

 Turn on Reduce Motion